 Your Generous Support in Tentative Times

-Even through turbulent economic times, one thing has remained constant—there has been a generous, giving attitude among American donors who continue to channel portions of their accumulated assets to charitable organizations.
+One thing has remained constant—there has been a generous, giving attitude among American donors who continue to channel portions of their accumulated assets to charitable organizations.

 In its annual compilation of charitable donations, the Giving USA Philanthropy Report for 2006 cites $295 billion in total giving.
 Of that, individuals contributed $223 billion, the lion’s share of contributions—nearly 76 percent.
 Additionally, close to $23 billion was received from individuals through their estates via bequests in their wills.
 The combined gifts accounted for just under $246 billion of the total, or almost 84 percent.